kingwingfly/telegram_sync_bot/README.md

 |👎🤯😱😢🥴🌚😐🖕😨|-1|
 |🤬🤮💩🤡💔😡|-2|

-If the score >= fav_score_limit, the bot will move the file to favorite directory and pin it.
+If the score >= fav_score_limit, the bot will hard-link the file to favorite directory and pin it.

-If the score < delete_score_limit, the bot will move the file to trash and delete from channel.
+If the score < delete_score_limit, the bot will hard-link the file to trash and delete from channel.

-Otherwise, the bot will do nothing and unpin the file if necessary.
+Otherwise, the bot will hard-link the file to normal directory and unpin the file if necessary.

 Note: it takes minites to get ReactionCountUpdate, so the bot will not handle reaction from channel immediately.